N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 printenv DB_HOST
 echo "env variable set."
 ```
+---

-## Task:How many services can use a port
+## Task: How many services can use a port

 Port 3000 is in use, kill the old process

 sparta runs in the back ground- use a process manager pm2 to stop the process rather than killing it